dantonnoriega/R-duke-data-plus/README.md

 ## Recommended Course Completion Order

 The following courses can be installed by running the `init_swirl_courses.R`.
+The order of completion that will best suite Data+ students is as follows:

 1. R Programming Alt
+4. Open Intro
 2. Data Analysis
-3. Mathematical Biostatistics Boot Camp
-4. Open Intro
 6. Getting and Cleaning
 7. Exploratory Data Analysis
+3. Mathematical Biostatistics Boot Camp
 5. Regression Models